Discoid lateral meniscus

 What are the symptoms of discoid lateral meniscus?

-Individuals with a discoid meniscus might never face any issues throughout their lives.
+Individuals with a discoid meniscus might not face any issues throughout their lives.
 When the discoid meniscus doesn't lead to any pain, clunking, instability or discomfort, there's no necessity for treatment.

 Nonetheless, some individuals may encounter knee issues linked to the discoid meniscus, with symptoms frequently starting in childhood.